glouppe/talk-kva-2025/talk.md

 The strategy we proposed to tackle this problem is called score-based data assimilation and follows the same principles as before:
 - First, we build a score-based generative model $p(x\_{1:L})$ of arbitrary-length trajectories.
 This model captures the complex spatiotemporal dependencies in the data and can generate realistic trajectories.
 - Then, we use zero-shot posterior sampling to generate plausible trajectories from noisy observations $y$.
-This allows us to recover the posterior distribution $p(x\_{1:L}
+This allows us to recover the posterior distribution $p(x\_{1:L} | y)$ of trajectories given the observations.

 ---